YD-UOM/NLTK/README.md

 3) When installation is complete, find and open a program called `Select Anaconda Prompt` from the Windows Start Menu.

-This will open a black screen (it might keep blinking if the computer is slow).
+This will open a new window with a black background (it might keep blinking if the computer is slow).
 Wait until you can start typing

 4) Type `conda install jupyter nltk beautifulsoup4` and hit `ENTER` key.
 When asked do you want to proceed, type `y` and hit `ENTER`.